TarynScharf/AnalyZr/README.md

 - You might want to change the grain boundaries presented.
   - You can remove any contours by right-clicking on them.
   - You can undo your contour deletion by clicking on the "Undo Delete Contour" button.
   - You can draw a new boundary by clicking on the "Grain Boundary Capture" button, or using the "p" key shortcut.
 Proceed to digitise your new boundary.
 A polygon will be drawn as you digitise.
-Right-click when you are done drawing your new polygon.
+Middle-click when you are done drawing your new polygon.
 Everything inside the polygon will be added to the image as a grain.
 You can also touch up existing boundaries using this tool e.g. fill a hole inside a grain, extend an existing boundary.
 - You can save the binary image as a .png by clicking on Save Mask.
 When you save the image, the file path is written to the json file, thus a json file is required to save an image.
 The system will locate the json file in the json folder.
 If no json folder has been selected, you will be prompted to load the json folder.
 Load the json folder using Segment Images/Load Json Files.

 ## Measure Shapes
 - If you have just binarised and segmented your image, you can move straight to shape measurement by clicking on the "Measure Shapes" button in the Measure Shapes box.
 - If you want to measure a pre-existing image that you have already saved, browse and load the file in the "Browse for Mask Image" window.
 - If you want to measure multiple images in one go, browse and load your folder of mask images in the "Process Mask Folder" window.
+The masks will display and you are able to scroll through them using the left and right arrows on the key board.
 - Measure shapes by clicking on the "Measure" button.
   - The image will update with the following removed: boundary objects, objects less than 1/6th the size of the largest object in the image, objects you marked for deletion during data capture.
   - The remaining, measured objects have red boundaries and are numbered.